Configure Your Linode for Reverse DNS (rDNS)

 NoteIf you want to set up reverse DNS for both the IPv4 and IPv6 addresses, you can perform the same steps for the IPv6 address.

-While single IPv6 addresses will be configured following the same process as IPv4 addresses, IPv6 pools will be configured a little differently.
+While single IPv6 addresses can be configured following the same process as IPv4 addresses, reverse DNS for IPv6 pools (/116) and routed ranges (/64, /56) are configured a little differently.

-To see each rDNS entry in more detail, click on the addresses entry in the rDNS column for your IPv6 range.
-A new window will appear listing the IPv6 addresses you’ve configured, along with their associated domain names.
+To see each rDNS entry in more detail, click on the addresses entry in the rDNS column for your IPv6 pool or range.
+A new window will appear listing the IPv6 addresses you’ve configured along with their associated domain names.